anh151/pscan_query/README.md

 [Table](https://pitt-my.sharepoint.com/:x:/g/personal/anh151_pitt_edu/EZuJUU5vYHBCswn3UNj_bhAB76MB1uM3YgtkUf-CMLot9A?download=1)

 ## Running Queries
-Current queries options that are supported include by rsID or by gene.
+Current queries options include by rsID or by gene.
 Future updates will add an option to query by allele for common PGx genes.
-Running a query can be achieved by entering rsIDs/genes in the text box or selecting a file that has one gene/rsid on each line or separated by commas.
+Running a query can be achieved by entering rsIDs/genes in the text box or selecting a file that has one gene/rsid on each line or separated by commas on the same line.
 I.e

 ```sh
 CYP2C19